openedx/docs.openedx.org/source/documentors/references/templates/doc_concept_template.rst

 By default, it will use the title of the doc as the link text but you can override that with :doc:`other text <doc_how_to_template>` if you want.

-..  see also:: Review the `Style Guide <https://docs.openedx.org/en/latest/documentors/references/doc_style_guide.html>`_ to learn more about directives and other resources to create your documentation.
+..  see also:: Review the Open edX Documentation Writing Style Guide to learn more about directives and other resources for creating your documentation.

 RST Template
 ************